 - Boil a large pot of salted water and cook the egg noodles according to package instructions.

-- Drain the pasta and toss it with the butter and chopped parsley.
+- Drain the pasta and transfer it to a large bowl.
+Immediately add the butter and chopped parsley to the hot noodles, tossing to combine.

 - ★ Did you make this recipe?
 Don't forget to give it a star rating below!